2KAbhishek/win2k/README.md

 I find working on Windows somewhat unpleasant, WSL although tries and fixes it, but it felt constrained.

-That's why I decided to setup a dev environment using native windows tooling.
+That's why I decided to set up a dev environment using native windows tooling.

 ### 💡 Challenges/Learnings